Our Ideals

 Furthermore, we seek to enroll students who share the code of conduct based on our school community’s shared values (KIT-IDEALS) and seek their own self-realization.

-The kind of student we are looking for
+The Kind of Student We are Looking for

-- who have a strong interest and have an inquiring mind in playing an active role in a global society, and seek to improve their English communication skills.
+2. Who have a strong interest and have an inquiring mind in playing an active role in a global society, and seek to improve their English communication skills.

 Basic Policy for Admission Selection